neondatabase/website/content/docs/guides/node.md

 ## Configure the app.js file

-Configure your `app.js` file to connect to your Neon database using either the `pg` client or the `node-postgres` client:
+Add an `app.js` file to your project directory and add **one** of the following code snippets to connect to your Neon database using the `pg` client or the `node-postgres` client:

 ### Use the node-postgres client